team-balloonicorn/deno-backend-starter/README.md

 A starter project for building a backend with Deno.
 It features:

+- A PostgreSQL database.
 - Routing of HTTP requests.
-- Testing of HTTP functionality.
+- Testing.
 - Reloading in development.
 - Serving of static files.
 - Rendering of JSX HTML templates.